Home • Articles • BoE Interest Rate Decision: How it Affects Your Savings, Mortgage, Pension and More

 💰 Savings: Clock is ticking on competitive rates

 It's been good news for savers in recent years, having enjoyed competitive returns with easy-access and fixed-term savings products paying as much as 5%+.
-But this is starting to change.
+This had started to change, but as interest rate expectations have ticked higher, banks have started gradually to lift rates once again

 Banks and building societies tend to align their cash savings products with the base rate, although they’re often a bit slower to react when there are changes (especially when it suits them).